Teen Therapy

 Our Approach to Teen Therapy in California

-In counseling, your teen will learn a variety of skills to help them cope with distress.
-We will help them uncover the source of their pain.
-Then, we will help them work through it in a safe and compassionate environment.
-We partner with your child to help them overcome the challenges they are facing.
-We promise to treat them with the utmost respect and compassion.
-As therapists, our first goal is to make them feel comfortable and heard.
-We understand that they may be very nervous to talk to an adult about the challenges they are having, but we’ve heard it all.
+Their therapist helps them uncover the source of their pain.
+From there, we will help them work through it in a safe and compassionate environment.
+As we partner with your child, we help them overcome the challenges they face.
+Our promise is to treat your teen with the utmost respect and compassion.
+Being therapists, our first goal is to make them feel comfortable and heard.
+Although your teen may be nervous to talk to an adult about the challenges they have, we make it easy for them.
 Our therapists want your teen to feel respected, so we want them to have a say in the counseling process.
-We will treat them as equals and respect their opinions.

 Evidence-Based Techniques for Teen Well-being